 Trees provide a lot of benefits to many people.
-To some they provide shade, beautiful colors or a playground, while to others they provide memories of a loved one.
+To some, they provide shade, beautiful colors or a playground.
+To others, they provide memories of a loved one.
 Removal or excessive trimming of one of these trees can create sorrow.
-Your local electric cooperative will only trim or cut trees when it is necessary to keep the rights of way free and clear of obstacles.
+Your local electric cooperative will only trim or cut trees when it is necessary to keep power line rights-of-way free and clear of obstacles.

 What is an electric line Right-of-Way?

 To understand why we do what we do, you first need to understand what it is we are talking about.
-An electric right-of-way (ROW) is a strip of land that an electric utility uses to construct, maintain, repair or replace overhead and underground power lines.
-The ROW allows the utility to provide clearance from trees and other things that could interfere with line installation, maintenance and operation.
+An electric or power line right-of-way (ROW) is a strip of land that an electric utility uses to construct, maintain, repair or replace overhead and underground power lines.
+The ROW allows the utility to provide clearance from trees and other things that could interfere with line installation, maintenance and operation.<

 There are three main reasons to maintain a right-of-way: safety, reliability and affordability of your electric power.

 Your safety is a top priority of your electric cooperative.
 A tree that is growing too close to a power line creates a potentially deadly hazard.
 It provides a clear path for a child to climb from safety into the danger zone.
 Danger increases when trees and power lines make contact, but the tree does not even need to be touching the line to cause deadly results.
 Electricity can jump, or arc, from the power line to a nearby conductor, such as a tree.
 An effective right-of-way program helps keep our littlest members safe.